Mhdez221993/JavaScript/glossary.md

 ## Method
 A method is property withing and object, is a function associeted with that object and can be called using dot notation

+## Unicode
+Is a particular way of encoding a caracter, like letter, number, and so on, It is important for us developer because when you create an app it can support many languagues thank to unicode